 Distracted driving has become a pressing national concern.
 A driver talking on a cell phone can be as dangerous as a drunk driver, and the resulting in a Vancouver car accident can be just as deadly.
+An estimated 25 percent of the car accident fatalities in British Columbia between the years of 2009 and 2013 involved distracted drivers.
+In addition, an average of 12 people each year are killed on Vancouver Island in distracted driving accidents, according to the Times Colonist.

 Since 2008, every Canadian province and territory except Nunavut has restricted the use of handheld cell phones by drivers, according to the CBC.
 Although the rules vary from province to province, drivers who violate them face fines, demerit points and other penalties.